Covid 19 coronavirus: Police increasing presence in Coromandel, officer in isolation

-Police are looking at increasing their presence in Thames-Coromandel after a big influx of Aucklanders because of the Super City's level 3 lockdown.
+Police have increased their presence in Thames-Coromandel after a big influx of Aucklanders because of the Super City's level 3 lockdown.

-Meanwhile, a Waikato officer is understood to be in self isolation after pulling over a member of the South Auckland family who has tested positive for Covid-19 this week.
+Meanwhile, a Waikato officer is in self isolation after pulling over a member of the South Auckland family who tested positive for Covid-19 this week.

-Police yesterday set up road blocks north and south of Auckland on several arterial routes, stopping people to ensure they were only leaving for legitimate reasons.
+A police spokeswoman said the officer came into contact with the family members during a routine traffic stop at Karāpiro , near Cambridge, about 10am on August 11.

+"The officer is self-isolating for 14 days as a precaution and will be tested throughout that time."

 Read More